Trusted WordPress tutorials, when you need them most.

 Testing a Plugin

-WordPress plugins can slow down your website if they are poorly written or don’t follow WordPress coding standards.
+WordPress plugins can slow down your website if poorly written or don’t follow WordPress coding standards.

 To check for this problem, you can go to Pingdom or any other site speed-checking service.
 Test your website’s page speed before activating the plugin.
-Then, you need to take screenshots or note down the results.
+Then, take screenshots or note down the results.

 After that, go back to your WordPress website and activate the plugin.
 Now, test your website speed again.

-If the plugin adds a significant amount of time to your site’s speed, then you should try finding a better plugin.
+If the plugin significantly slows your site’s speed, you should try finding a better plugin.

 For example, in the screenshot below, you will see that a plugin has added an extra 0.8 seconds to our test site’s load time, making it significantly slower.